Youngnnns/GEOG5990/README.md

-# GEOG5990 Fianl Project
+# GEOG5990 Final Project
 # My title is How does the level of education in different parts of London affect house prices.

-# Hypothesis
+Hypothesis
 The higher the house price, the higher the level of education of the population living in the area.

 1. Loading data